-Thus, this Court after considering the aforesaid judgment of 11.
-Hon'ble the Supreme Court in the case of Maneka Gandhi (Supra) this court is of the view that right to travel abroad is a part of the personal liberty guaranteed under Article 21 and 19 (1) (g) of the Constitution of India and in addition thereto a careful reading of provisions of the Passport Act and the Notification dated 25.08.1993 alongwith the Office Memorandum dated 10.10.2019 in the light of it's legislative backgrounds as mentioned above, it is clear that passport or travel document of a person, who is facing trial can be refused by the authority concerned during pendency of his criminal case, but there is no statutory bar for giving no objection by the court concerned.
+- 9. This Court further observes that for issuance of passport a declaration has to be made by the applicant that the applicant has not been convicted by any Court of Law in India for any criminal offence and has not been sentenced to imprisonment for two years or more than two years with other relevant information. - A careful reading of provisions of the Passport Act and the Notification dated 25.08.1993 alongwith the Office Memorandum dated 10.10.2019 in the light of it's legislative backgrounds as mentioned above, it is clear that passport or travel document of a person, who is facing trial can be refused by the authority concerned during pendency of his criminal case, but there is no statutory bar for giving no objection by the court concerned.
 No hard and fast straight jacket formula can be laid down regarding issuance of permission or giving no objection by the court concerned for issuance of passport.
-It is always discretion of the court concerned and depend upon the facts and circumstances of each case, act and conduct of the accused as well as nature of alleged offence committed by him/her and stage of trial, etc. Some time on account of enmity or ill will one party enmesh the other party in a frivolous criminal case to settle his personal score, therefore, in the interest of justice, it is necessary to consider all aspects of the matter and surrounding circumstances while granting or refusing the no objection for renewal or reissue of passport or travel documents by the court concerned or by the authorities concerned and the trial in the above case is not likely to conclude very soon.
-These were relevant factors to be considered by the learned Trial Court while passing the impugned order.

-The learned trial court had completely ignored the Notification issued by Ministry of External Affairs, New Delhi dated 25.08.1993 as well as Office Memorandum dated 10.10.2019 issued by the Ministry of External Affairs, Government of India, New Delhi (referred above) while passing the impugned order and had rejected the application of the applicant for grant of permission for renewal/re-issue of passport, thus, the impugned order is not sustainable in the eyes of law, therefore, the same is liable to be set aside/reversed.
+It is always discretion of the court concerned and depend upon the facts and circumstances of each case, act and conduct of the accused as well as nature of alleged offence committed by him and stage of trial, etc. Some time on account of enmity or ill will one party enmesh the other party in a frivolous criminal case to settle his personal score, therefore, in the interest of justice, it is necessary to consider all aspects of the matter and surrounding circumstances while granting or refusing the no objection for renewal or reissue of passport or travel documents by the court concerned. - 11.
+Thus, this Court after considering the aforesaid judgment of Hon'ble the Supreme Court in the case of Maneka Gandhi (Supra), is of the view that the learned trial court had completely ignored the Notification dated 25.08.1993 as well as Office Memorandum dated 10.10.2019 issued by the Ministry of External Affairs, Government of India, New Delhi (referred above) while passing the impugned order and had rejected the application of the petitioner for grant of permission for renewal of application for passport, thus, the impugned order is not sustainable in the eyes of law, therefore, the same is liable to be quashed and the matter is liable to be remanded back to the learned trial court concerned. - 12.
+In view of above, the impugned order dated 17.01.2024 passed by learned Additional Chief Judicial Magistrate-V, Room No.29, Lucknow, by means of which application for renewal of passport of petitioner was rejected, is hereby quashed and the matter is being remanded back to the learned trial court concerned for passing an order afresh in light of the Notification dated 25.08.1993 and the Office Memorandum dated 10.10.2019 as well as the judgment passed by Hon'ble the Supreme Court in the case of Maneka Gandhi (Supra). - 13.
+Accordingly, the instant writ petition is allowed with direction to the learned trial court i.e. Additional Chief Judicial